Changissnz/selfinterest/README.md

 about how bad life was in Florida (the heat alone is disgusting): "Richard, Florida is way better than the Caribbean and Latin America."
 And I believe him, based on what I've read on their industries.
 There was also another guy that always called himself Irish.
-He ended up becoming a Bitcoin entrepreneur, so I'm not surprised if he is actually an Australian disguised as Irish.
+He ended up becoming a Bitcoin entrepreneur, so I would not be surprised if he is actually an Australian disguised as Irish.
 A guy from high school had Polish immigrants for parents.
 Strange dude.
 I remember on several occasions, he would quietly tell me he had a thing for tall black guys.
 I was like, that's your thing, brotha, that's your thing.
 I tried joining the US Army right after high school and got flat-out rejected after walking in on two dudes making out with each other.
 I was like "oh well", I can go find something else to do to be a patriot.
+You know how Athenians are.
+If you can't join them, serve them.
 Shifting topics to this last tidbit of mine, I sometimes think I should go to church more often.
 But after one of my Latin friends told me I had to get converted to Catholicism to be a real Christian, and then move to Spain so I can be a translator for the Philippines, that was when I put my foot down and declined to go with him to church.
 Anyway, one of the great things about the USA is that there are options to do and participate in nothing.
 I can die an idiot, in other words, in a state with too many retirees and their old politics and old money (Florida).
 Nothing wrong with that, it's just that things get old.
 Life.
 It moves too fast when you want things to last, and drags on forever for you to find happiness never.
 Well, this is it.
 I'm done writing this shit.
 Look, I'm not trying to hurt nobody's feelings, just saying, okay?!

 ~the end~